tropiano/tropianhs/_posts/2025-04-18-march-report.md

 ## [Freelancing][personal]

 Most of the time went on freelancing this month.
 I hope it's enough to pay the bills.
 After taxes I am afraid I am still under.

 I paid the Italian taxes for 2023 this month.
-Roughly 10k taxes for
+Roughly 10k taxes for 22k earnings.
+What the fuck.

 ## The cashflow